 (1) Shares in Gold Corporation shall —

-(a) not be issued by Gold Corporation except in accordance with a resolution of the Board and with the approval of the Treasurer;
+(a) not be issued by Gold Corporation except in accordance with a resolution of the Board and with the approval of the Minister with the Treasurer’s concurrence;

-(b) be issued, transferred and dealt with on such terms as are determined by resolution of the Board with the approval of the Treasurer at the time of issue; and
+(b) be issued, transferred and dealt with on such terms as are determined by resolution of the Board with the approval of the Minister with the Treasurer’s concurrence at the time of issue; and

 (c) not be allotted or issued to, or held by, a person other than —

-(i) the Treasurer; or
+(i) the Treasurer;

+(ia) the Minister; or

 (ii) a statutory authority, subject to subsection (2).

 (2) Where a statutory authority is authorised to acquire and hold shares, that power shall be exercisable in relation to shares issued by Gold Corporation subject to —

-(a) the prior approval of the Treasurer, in the case of shares taken up directly from Gold Corporation; and
+(a) the prior approval of the Minister, in the case of shares taken up directly from Gold Corporation; and

 (b) the limitation that a statutory authority may not hold shares in excess of 15% of the issued capital of Gold Corporation, or such other percentage of that capital as may be prescribed.